 The North Dakota Department of Public Instruction (NDDPI), Office of Special Education, receives federal funds from the US Department of Education on an annual basis for personnel preparation.
 These funds support the Traineeship scholarship.
 The purpose of these scholarships is to increase and retain the number of personnel in North Dakota who provide educational services to students with disabilities.

 Each year the Office of Special Education awards a limited number of Traineeships in priority areas of disabilities to ND teachers who wish to pursue graduate level retraining in the field of special education.
 Scholarship amounts are based on the credit hours of coursework taken during a semester.
 Information is sent to every building principal, superintendent and special education director before each application period.
-The same information is also available on the DPI website.
 Applications are accepted until the identified deadline.
 The Traineeship Scholarship Committee will review the application packets and rate according to a pre-identified rubric system.

 Determination of recipients is contingent upon such factors as: